From 2023/24, the academic year moves from three terms to two semesters.

 Some assessments will happen during teaching periods - like presentations and lab work - but most students will have the majority of their assessments in the last four weeks of each semester.

 It shouldn’t make a big difference.
 You’re still going to be doing the same number of credits per teaching week.
 Different disciplines have different levels of contact hours, and those differences will be the same after semesterisation too.

 So you’re likely to still have enough time to work part time and the semester pattern will give you a longer summer break to find work.

-Student Finance payments will work in the usual way.
-The move to semesters won’t change the way your finance payments are made.
+Student Finance payments will work in the usual way and the move to semesters won't change the way your finance payments are made.

 However, we encourage you to refer to your Notification of Entitlement letter to find out specific details about your payment schedule and where these will fall under the new semester structure.

 There are a number of benefits to this change:

 Our previous term system had assessments in a concentrated period at the end of the academic year.
 Adopting a semester pattern helps to balance out teaching and assessment loads for both our students and staff throughout the year.
 We see this having a very positive impact on their welfare and wellbeing.

 2. Interdisciplinary study

 A semester pattern unlocks more opportunities for interdisciplinary programme/module design and delivery, meaning that students have more choice in the topics they wish to study, allowing them more ownership in designing their own learning and development.
 Previously, module credits were inconsistent, so to unlock the potential of interdisciplinary teaching we are also changing all the modules to a common 20 credit value.